jessepav/gdx-collections-JP/README.md

 # gdx-collections-JP

 A variant of [`gdx-collections`](https://github.com/mini2Dx/gdx-collections) with a simpler build system, and a Java 7 target.
+Also, this project does not rename packages, but leaves all classes in their original `com.badlogic.gdx.*` structure.

 From `gdx-collections`: